 The US student loan debt is currently over $1.5 trillion, thanks to approximately 45 million borrowers!
 The figure is higher than that of auto-loans and credit-cards combined.

-as more students seek to finance their studies through loans from private lenders as well as the federal government.
+And guess what…the figure is still growing as more students seek to finance their studies through loans from private lenders as well as the federal government.

 - Extension of loan repayment periods